Women who changed the world

-From early computers to wartime inventions, the beginnings of the internet and beyond.
+From early computers, to wartime inventions, the beginnings of the internet and beyond.
 Women have always been innovators in technology and science breaking down barriers in the process.

 In honour of International Women’s Day, I’ve chosen to highlight the women who inspire and influence me.
 These women have shown us new ways to use technology, opened doors for others, and changed the world.